frank038/Gsearcher/README.md

 Free to use and modify.

 This is a program for searching text in files.
+It is also a simple frontend to the console program find for searching files by name or by modification time or by access time.
 It is written in Python3 and Gtk3 libraries.
 Python3-magic and optionally exiftool for metadata are needed.